fernandohiroshi/dr-hair/README.md

 [日本語のドキュメントへ](#dr-hair-ヘアトランスプラント)

 DR Hair Transplante Capilar is a cutting-edge website dedicated to hair transplant procedures and hair loss treatments.
 Our specialists offer advanced FUE hair transplants along with treatments such as PRP, low-level laser therapy, photobiomodulation, and MMP.
-The site is designed with a modern, responsive interface and internationalization support to cater to a diverse audience.
+The site features a modern, responsive interface with internationalization support to cater to a diverse audience.

 ![DR Hair Preview](https://imgix.cosmicjs.com/302068e0-f4d0-11ef-b3e3-d17f92c625e7-readme-pic.png)

 > **Notice**: This project is licensed under the MIT License.
 Unauthorized use or duplication of this code is prohibited.

+## Getting Started

-To get started, clone the repository and run the following commands:
+Clone the repository and run the following commands:

 ```bash
 git clone https://github.com/yourusername/drhairtransplantecapilar.git